-CRISTINA PEDLER AND LIAM ROGERS WRITE — As the delta variant ravages the world we thought could have been recovering from COVID-19 by now, some countries are feeling neglected.
+CRISTINA PEDLER WRITES — As the delta variant ravages the world we thought could have been recovering from COVID-19 by now, some countries are feeling neglected.
 Vaccine development by countries in the West, China, and Russia have brought to light major disparities in access to healthcare.
-While…Full Article NEPAL: THE INTERRUPTED JOURNEY TO VACCINATION
+While citizens in the…Full Article NEPAL: THE INTERRUPTED JOURNEY TO VACCINATION

 ANDREW DAHI WRITES — Imagine quarantining in the middle of a civil war for an entire year.
 Never leaving your house or having outside human interaction.
 Your wife, who is healthier and a good 10 years younger, goes out for necessities, giving you no good reason to leave the house.
 Still,…Full Article CORONAVIRUS CHRONICLES: SYRIA AT THE INTERSECTION OF COVID AND CIVIL WAR

 KEVIN SHON WRITES — March 19, 2020 was like a never-ending state of confusion.
 Classes were online.
 People were fighting over toilet paper at Costco.
 Sporting events, concerts and festivals were put on hold.
 There was no traffic in Los Angeles.
 Fast-forward to April 2021, I own five different CDC-approved…Full Article CORONAVIRUS CHRONICLES: PFIZER BOOSTS MY HOPES, BUT CAN THE COUNTRY RECOVER?